Matching Algorithms for Causal Inference with Multiple Treatments: Simulations

 \subsection{Simulation results, $Z=5$}

 Figure~\ref{max5} shows boxplots of $MaxMax2SB$ across simulation factors for $Z=5$, for each of the ten matching algorithms and in the pre-matched cohort of eligible units.
 VM exceeds 0.2 for the majority of the configurations.
-The algorithms without a caliper (KMnc, FMnc, GPSnc, COVnc) perform more favorably for five treatments, with the majority of the configurations yielding a $MaxMax2SB$ below 0.20.
-KM and FM also performed favorably, with 55\% and 57\% of configurations yielding a $MaxMax2SB$ below 0.20, respectively.
+The algorithms without a caliper (KMnc, FMnc, LGPSMnc, COVnc) perform more favorably for five treatments, with the majority of the configurations yielding a $MaxMax2SB$ below 0.20.
+KM and FM also perform favorably, with 57\% and 55\% of configurations yielding a $MaxMax2SB$ below 0.20, respectively.

+Similar to $Z=3$, when using a second-order GPS model, the best-performing methods are similar to those when using a first-order GPS model, though $MaxMax2SB$ is generally higher (data not shown).
+The algorithms without a caliper which use a first-order GPS model (KMnc, FMnc, LGPSMnc) yield a $MaxMax2SB$ below 0.20 for 41\%, 41\%, and 44\% of configurations, respectively.
+KM and FM perform similarly, with 47\% and 45\% of configurations yielding a $MaxMax2SB$ below 0.20, respectively.
+COVnc performs the best when using a second-order GPS model, with 56\% of configurations yielding a $MaxMax2SB$ below 0.20.

 The only matching algorithms with a caliper that yield a median $Prop.Matched$ exceeding 0.90 are the VM with replacement algorithms and FM (Figure~\ref{prop5}).
-FM matches more than 75\% of reference group units in 68\% of configurations, and VM with-replacement algorithms match more than 75\% of the units in the reference group in at least 98\% of the configurations.
+FM matches more than 75\% of reference group units in 68\% of configurations, and VM with-replacement algorithms match more than 75\% of the units in the reference group in 98\% of the configurations.

-Similar to $Z=3$, initial covariate bias explains the highest portion of variability in $MaxMax2SB$, accounting for at least 25\% of the variability for each of the algorithms (data not shown).
-The number of covariates $P$ explains the second largest portion of the variability in $MaxMax2SB$ for most of the algorithms.
+Similar to $Z=3$, initial covariate bias explains the highest portion of variability in $MaxMax2SB$, accounting for at least 25\% of the variability for each algorithm (data not shown).
+The number of covariates, $P$, explains the second largest portion of the variability in $MaxMax2SB$ for most of the algorithms.
+The ratio of treatment group sample sizes explains the third largest portion of the variability in $MaxMax2SB$.

-Table~\ref{bP5table} shows the average $MaxMax2SB$ for different levels of $b$ and $P$.
-Overall trends are similar to those observed for $Z=3$.
-However, VM algorithms experience worse performance with increasing $b$.
-The medians $MaxMax2SB$ for these algorithms is larger than 0.20 for $b>0$ across levels of $P$.
+Table~\ref{bP5table} shows the median $MaxMax2SB$ for different levels of $b$, $P$, and the two GPS models.
+Overall trends for $b$, $P$, and GPS model are similar to those observed for $Z=3$.
+However, VM algorithms have the worse performance with increasing $b$.
+The medians $MaxMax2SB$ for these algorithms are larger than 0.20 for $b>0$ across all levels of $P$.
 Algorithms which match on the Mahalanobis distance of the logit GPS or the Mahalanobis distance of a subset of the logit GPS have medians $MaxMax2SB$ that exceed 0.20 for $b=1$ when $P=5$, and for $b\geq0.50$ when $P\in\{10,20\}$.